 Cupertino is the home to Apple and its new “space ship” headquarters.
 Top-rated schools and easy access to 280 and 85, makes Cupertino a very desirable city in Silicon Valley.

 A view of the quarterly median price provides some insight to how the current market is moving.
-Note how the rate of appreciation increased significantly in early 2012.
+The last four quarters suggests home prices are stabilizing.

 This monthly view of median prices for Cupertino homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the monthly fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The above chart shows the monthly supply of New Listings for homes in Cupertino.
+The monthly supply of New Listings for homes in Cupertino remains at historic lows.
 Note the seasonality with December typically being the low-point during the year.
-Also note how 2017 was even lower than the previous five years.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.